vforget/ukb/README.md

 Awk script to _melt_ tab-delimited UK Biobank dataset, similar the _melt_ function of the [**reshape2**](https://cran.r-project.org/web/packages/reshape2/index.html) R package.

 The motivation for this script is to faciliate the convertion of **large** tab-delimited UK Biobank dataset to long format, or to _melt_ the dataset.
-For a small dataset, please consider using the _melt_ function of the **reshape2** R package as it offer greater functionality.
+For a small dataset, please consider using the _melt_ function of the **reshape2** R package as it offers greater functionality.

 ### Usage